LEARN HOW TO MAKE RISOTTO LIKE A PRO with this creamy Garlic Parmesan risotto recipe!

 I’ve listed a lot of recipe variations below so you can make mix up this risotto for a side or main course any night of the week!

 Once you make this easy risotto recipe once (specifically this EASY baked version), you will be finding excuses to add anything and everything!
+Here are just a few ideas of ways you can make it your own:

 - Fennel and lemon risotto – one of my favorite combos!